oscovida/oscovida/tools/pelican/content/reproduction-number.rst

 - compute an average $<n>_2$ of daily new infections over 4 subsequent days (say days 4 to 7)
 - compute the quotient $<n>_2 / <n>_1$

-The we repeat this as a sliding calculation for all subsequent days.
+Then we repeat this as a sliding calculation for all subsequent days.
+This is the current method used in OSCOVIDA.

+A much more `detailed discussion of this calculation is available <r-value.html>`__.

 References
 ----------